RetricSu/bird-player/README.md

 ## Acknowledgments

+The project is originally forked from [music-player](https://github.com/notryanb/music-player) by [notryanb](https://github.com/notryanb).
 Thanks to all the Rust crate authors whose work made this project possible.